pjs902/pjs902/README.md

 ### Hi, I’m Peter

 I'm a PhD student at the Max Planck Institute for Astronomy in Heidelberg.
-I work on the internal dynamics of massive star clusters.
+I work mostly on the internal dynamics of massive star clusters.
 More generally, I'm interested in the dynamics, substructure, and assembly of the Milky Way galaxy.

 Contact: